ibm-cloud-docs/ContinuousDelivery/web_ide.md

 # Developing with the Eclipse Orion Web IDE
 {: #web_ide}

 The Eclipse Orion {{site.data.keyword.webide}} is a browser-based development environment where you can develop for the web in JavaScript, HTML, and CSS with the help of content assist, code completion, and error checking.
-The {{site.data.keyword.webide}} works with nearly any language and offers syntax highlighting for most file types.
+The {{site.data.keyword.webide}} works with nearly any language and you can highlight syntax for most file types.
 Source control is built in, and you can deploy code locally to test and debug your apps.
 {:shortdesc}

 Best of all, the {{site.data.keyword.webide}} is powered by the web.
 You have nothing to install, nothing to maintain, and nothing to scale.
 You can develop anywhere that you have an internet connection.